-Whether you need a first birthday cake, classroom cupcakes, or just a casual cake for family dessert,
+Whether you need a first birthday cake, classroom cupcakes, or just an easy dessert for the family…

-Use just simple ingredients from your kitchen.
-See recipe below.
+It takes just simple ingredients from your kitchen.

 So glad you stopped in for our milk-free and egg-free cake recipe today.

-This recipe is so special to us because it saved my first baby’s first birthday, and our community has enjoyed it with us for over thirteen years.
+This recipe is so special to us because it saved my first baby’s first birthday, and our community has enjoyed it with us for over seventeen years.

 In fact, this recipe is what often introduces us to new food allergy friends!